• Skip to primary navigation

 ➜ Get the recipe: Vanocka or houska bread

 Delicious buttery pastry, traditionally baked at Christmas.
-It is a braided sweet bread, with a rich addition of almonds and raisins.
-In the past, vánočka was called a houska, which can be confusing nowadays because today's Czechs know a completely different type of savory pastry as a houska.
+It is a braided sweet bread with a rich addition of almonds and raisins.
+In the past, vánočka was known as houska, which can be confusing today because modern Czechs associate houska with a completely different type of savory baked good (see housky braided rolls).

 Buchty